BGarber42/congestion-map/README.md

 ## Future Improvements

 If given more time, the existing code could be refactored to improve modularity and reduce individual function complexity, this can improve readability and maintainability.

+IE: Splitting out the api endpoints to separate files, separating out business logic, individualizing schemas/models, separating out the external services.

 Other points that could be addressed: